 By Will Tao

-Rain Edmond, a third-year political science undergraduate student, recently wrote an op-ed for her university’s Memorial University Gazette that raises an important question about a policy gap disproportionately affecting the intersection of the transgender and temporary resident communities.
+A third-year political science undergraduate student, recently wrote an op-ed for her university’s Memorial University Gazette that raises an important question about a policy gap disproportionately affecting the intersection of the transgender and temporary resident communities.

-In her piece, Rain, an international student, highlights the challenges she has had in changing her legal gender in Canada as a result of her immigration status, a plight not shared by Canadian permanent residents and citizens who are able to request Verification of Status (“VoS”) documents in Canada to change their legal gender.
+In her piece, the author, an international student, highlights the challenges she has had in changing her legal gender in Canada as a result of her immigration status, a plight not shared by Canadian permanent residents and citizens who are able to request Verification of Status (“VoS”) documents in Canada to change their legal gender.
 She writes:

 “Individuals like me who are labelled international students and foreign workers live in, work for, and contribute to communities all across Canada.
 There are also people who come to Canada seeking a safe harbour, waiting for a decision on their asylum applications.